-Authentication in X-Pack security is handled by one or more authentication services called realms.
+Authentication in the Elastic Stack security features is handled by one or more authentication services called realms.
 A realm is used to resolve and authenticate users based on authentication tokens.
-X-Pack security provides the following built-in realms:
+The security features provide the following built-in realms:

 - An internal realm where users are stored in a dedicated Elasticsearch index.
 This realm supports an authentication token in the form of username and password, and is available by default when no realms are explicitly configured.
-The users are managed via the User Management API.
+The users are managed via the user management APIs.
 See Native user authentication.

 - A realm that uses an external LDAP server to authenticate the users.
 This realm supports an authentication token in the form of username and password, and requires explicit configuration in order to be used.
 See LDAP user authentication.